jrlevine/imapcount/README.md

 datecount.py counts message times by list for some period, default a year

+datecountr.py counts times in a list of date ranges

 dateshow.py and views/ and static/ WSGI script to display the data